tonecommerce/one-click-hugo-cms/site/content/_index.md

 ---
-title: "The last Magento Agency you’ll ever call."
+title: "The last Magento agency you’ll ever call."
 subtitle: Finding a great Magento developer is nearly impossible.
 A poor developer will cost you money, energy, and sleep.
 There is a better way, where only the best developers deliver quality results and communicate them consistently.
 Let us show you!
 image: /img/imgpsh_fullsize_anim.png
 blurb: